 We go through life, more or less aware and conscious of it, of ourselves, and of the path.
-Sometimes we can be in a delay of letting go what’s our past, what’s redundant, what’s no longer serving, what’s preventing us from moving forward, what’s slowing us down and disempowering us.
+Sometimes we can be in a delay of letting go of what’s our past, what’s redundant, what’s no longer serving, what’s preventing us from moving forward, and what’s slowing us down and disempowering us.

-This different state of mind and being releases the ‘issues of trust’.
+This different state of mind and releasing the ‘issues of trust’.
 You just trust.
-And at cross-roads, and different challenges on your path you just “abandon the shoes that had brought you here right at the water’s edge, not because you had given up but because now, you would find a different way of tread, and because, through it all, part of you could still walk on, no matter how, over the waves.”, as David Whyte says in his poem Finisterre.
+And at a crossroads, and with different challenges on your path you just “abandon the shoes that had brought you here right at the water’s edge, not because you had given up but because now, you would find a different way of tread, and because, through it all, part of you could still walk on, no matter how, over the waves.”, as David Whyte says in his poem Finisterre.
 Or for people who like the flying metaphors like I do, a quote from Toni Morisson ‘If you want to fly, you have to give up the things that weigh you down.’
-And another one for people like me wanting to make a difference, ‘It is not the honour you take with you, but the heritage you leave behind.’, from Branch Rickley.
+And another one for people like me wanting to make a difference, ‘It is not the honor you take with you, but the heritage you leave behind.’, from Branch Rickley.
 The ‘fil rouge’ here is to travel light through life.
 That means head and heart light; past-present-future light; I-we-world perspective light; life experiences and lessons learned light; and ongoing learning and growing light.

 I think I’m slowly getting ‘life smarter’.
-With this statement I know there’s another life lesson just around the corner for me, but anyhow, today seems to be clear and I feel confident saying these words.
+With this statement, I know there’s another life lesson just around the corner for me, but anyhow, today seems to be clear and I feel confident saying these words.
 I’m slowly getting to appreciate and acknowledge more and more all these small shifts that make a major difference in my life, and not celebrating mainly the ‘big ones’.
-Life and spiritual wise I think it’s actually quite the opposite, what is ‘the small’ and ‘the big’, as it seems in the materialized world.
+Life and spiritual-wise I think it’s actually quite the opposite, what is ‘the small’ and ‘the big’, as it seems in the materialized world.